Oh yeah, sex; a health, fitness and wellbeing website just wouldn’t be complete without a page about sex.

 There’s been a lot said over the years on how sex is good for your health, how sex can burn calories, how we need sex for wellbeing, but is this really true?

-Erectile dysfunction… this one is always in the news, especially with Viagra marketing.
-So if sex is good for our health, why would people who are having sex suddenly not be able to have sex unless they take medication?
+This one is always in the news, especially with Viagra marketing. : So if sex is good for our health, why would people who are having sex suddenly not be able to have sex unless they take medication?
 Obviously there’s something wrong with that hypothesis.

 The idea that sex is good for one’s health obviously hasn’t been explained to our arteries if people who have enjoyed having sex suddenly need to take medication in order to get it up.

-Another reason for erectile dysfunction is porn addiction.
-Too many people are getting the dopamine hits that they should be getting from sex with a real human being from watching internet porn.
-The sheer magnitude of novel partners and novel sex acts that they can conjure up on screen in a short period of time sends their dopamine pathways skywards, but when it comes to a real human being to have sex with their neurons are no longer sensitive to the natural, normal dopamine levels that a single human partner can muster up.
-Thus they can’t get it up because their dopamine pathways have become corrupted.
-But instead of doctors dealing with the real issue, they just prescribe Viagra, but the Viagra doesn’t make up for the lack of dopamine sensitivity and therefore psychological pleasure that sex should be giving them — ergo, depression – ergo, more medication.
-And now big pharma are trying to create drugs that will increase dopamine levels to overcome this.
-Just keep them masturbating to internet porn and we’ll sell them drugs to deal with the complications.
+Another reason for erectile dysfunction is porn addiction. : Too many people are getting the dopamine hits that they should be getting from sex with a real human being from watching internet porn. : The sheer magnitude of novel partners and novel sex acts that they can conjure up on screen in a short period of time sends their dopamine pathways skywards, but when it comes to a real human being to have sex with their neurons are no longer sensitive to the natural, normal dopamine levels that a single human partner can muster up. : Thus they can’t get it up because their dopamine pathways have become corrupted. : But instead of doctors dealing with the real issue, they just prescribe Viagra, but the Viagra doesn’t make up for the lack of dopamine sensitivity and therefore psychological pleasure that sex should be giving them — ergo, depression and/or ADHD — ergo, more medication. : Big Pharma are laughing all the way to the bank: Keep them masturbating to internet porn and sell tons of drugs to deal with the complications.

 On average, 21 calories are burned during sexual intercourse — wow!

-Wellbeing… now this is an odd one.
-Yes sex does wonders for one’s wellbeing, but orgasm does not.
-What?
-Repeat after me, sex does wonders for your wellbeing, but orgasm does not.
+This is an odd one. : Yes sex does wonders for one’s wellbeing, but orgasm does not. : What? : Repeat after me, sex does wonders for your wellbeing, but orgasm does not.

-Sex, as procreation, is sex for the pursuit of orgasm and we’re hard-wired in our brains to gradually tire of our sexual partners in order to procreate with as many novel partners as possible in order to create as wide a gene pool of offspring as possible — ergo, the honeymoon period is over once this hard-wiring kicks in fully and novel partners are looked for — affairs; or more novel sex acts are performed with the same partner — kink; or the relationship becomes sexless or with very minimal sex; or the relationship turns into a battleground of animosity and irritation and comes to an end.
+Sex, as procreation, is sex for the pursuit of orgasm and we’re hard-wired in our brains to gradually tire of our sexual partners in order to procreate with as many novel partners as possible in order to create as wide a gene pool of offspring as possible — ergo, the honeymoon period is over once this hard-wiring kicks in fully and novel partners are looked for — affairs; or more novel sex acts are performed with the same partner — kink; or the relationship becomes sexless or with very minimal sex; or the relationship turns into a battleground of animosity, irritation, abuse and in some cases, violence.